How to Write a Novel in 14 Steps: The Ultimate Guide for 2023

 Whether you’re looking to write the next great American novel or just trying to develop a new story idea, researching different genres can be a great way to get started.
 But where do you begin?
 Here are a few tips for researching fiction writing genres:

-First, take a look at some of your favorite novels and see what genre they belong to.
+Start with Your Favorites – take a look at some of your favorite novels and see what genre they belong to.
 Whether science fiction, crime, horror, fantasy, romance, historical fiction, young adult, or any number of other genres, this can help you get a sense of what kinds of stories you like and what you might be interested in writing.

 Reading isn’t the only way to research, though.
 You can also watch movies and TV shows, listen to podcasts, or even play video games that belong to the genre you’re interested in.
 Just make sure you’re taking in a variety of sources so that you can get a well-rounded view of the genre.

-Step 3: Nail Down a Winning Story Idea
+3: Nail Down a Story Idea

 Story ideas are like the seeds of a story.